abruckert/abruckert.github.io/_pages/publications.md

 ## International conferences
-**A. Bruckert**, L. Lévêque, M. Perreira da Silva, and P. Le Callet, A Dataset of Gaze and Mouse Patterns in the Context of Facial Expression Recognition, *Submitted to ACM IMX*, 2023
+**A. Bruckert**, L. Lévêque, M. Perreira da Silva, and P. Le Callet, A Dataset of Gaze and Mouse Patterns in the Context of Facial Expression Recognition, *ACM IMX*, 2023

 **A. Bruckert**, M. Abid, M. Perreira da Silva, and P. Le Callet.
 Could the bubbleview metaphor be used to infer visual attention on 3d graphical content ? *IEEE ICASSP*, 2023.